Kavaeric/p700/codex/Juxta_Sagittaria.md

 accent: var(--cl-red)
 ---

-**Juxta Sagittaria** (The Orion Spur, or Sagittaria for short) is a section of the Sagittarius arm of the Galaxy that lies approximately 265 exametres (28 kly) from the galactic core and is inhabited by all known forms of life, including all sapient populations.
+**Juxta Sagittaria** (**The Orion Spur**, or **Sagittaria** for short) is a section of the Sagittarius arm of the Galaxy that lies approximately 265 exametres (28 kly) from the galactic core and is inhabited by all known forms of life, including all sapient populations.
 {% include modal.html file="Juxta_Sagittaria.jpg" caption="Map of Juxta Sagittaria." %}

 ## Galactic location